-Dr. Klaits' animating questions center on why, how, and with what consequences people come to feel that their well-being is or is not bound up with that of others.
-His research investigates these issues in medical, religious, and political dimensions.
+My animating questions center on why, how, and with what consequences people come to feel that their well-being is or is not bound up with that of others.
+My research investigates these issues in medical, religious, and political dimensions.

-Dr. Klaits has conducted long-term fieldwork in Botswana.
-In his book Death in a Church of Life: Moral Passion during Botswana’s Time of AIDS, he explores how members of an Apostolic healing church made efforts to sustain relationships of care and love in the context of the HIV/AIDS pandemic.
+I have conducted long-term fieldwork in Botswana.
+In my book Death in a Church of Life: Moral Passion during Botswana’s Time of AIDS, I describe how members of an Apostolic healing church in the capital city, Gaborone, made efforts to sustain relationships of care and love in the context of the HIV/AIDS pandemic.

 - 2017 The Request and the Gift in Religious and Humanitarian Endeavors, edited by Frederick Klaits.
 New York: Palgrave Macmillan.